thebogie/stg_svelte_go_arango/README.md

 ## Upcoming
 - FrontEnd:
+  - add contest page
+    - figure out local zone in contest server side and update times. then send through to contest?
   - profile front page. what to hold in it? how to click through to show list of games and venue
-  - add contest page

 - Backend
   - fetch array of games. add games if new